Khan Annex windows at night

 Theory and practice of public health promotion as they relate to educational approaches in solving community health problems.

-Comprehensive analysis of the policy process in health care in the United States; systematic and critical review of health policy development, implementation, and evaluation; impact of government at all levels and the role of providers, industry, labor, and consumer in health policy.
+Comprehensive analysis of healthcare policy process in the US; systematic & critical review of policy development, implementation, & evaluation; impact of government at all levels & the role of providers, industry, labor, & consumer in health policy.

-To fulfill the program’s concentration competencies and gain expertise in this specific discipline of Public Health, all students take five courses relating to Epidemiology.
+To fulfill the program’s Epidemiology-specific competencies and gain expertise in this specific discipline of Public Health, all students take five courses relating to Epidemiology.
 Four out of five courses are pre-determined by the program.
-Students choose their final concentration course criteria from within or outside the department.
+Students choose their final course from the approved list of courses.

 Students receive in-depth coverage of the design and analysis of analytic studies (case-control, cohort, and intervention) with an emphasis on examples from chronic diseases.
-Group and computer exercises provide hands-on experience in solving epidemiologic problems and analyzing epidemiologic problem sets.
+Group and computer exercises provide hands-on experience in solving epidemiological problems and analyzing epidemiological problem sets.

 Methods covered in this course will primarily focus on those used to analyze and interpret data collected from observational studies and clinical trials.
 The course will cover Power & Sample Size Calculations, Descriptive Statistic, General & Generalized Linear Models, Categorical Data Analysis, Longitudinal Data Analysis, and Survival Analysis.
 This course will also strengthen students’ statistical analysis and programming skills in SAS and/or STATA.

-This course provides students in-depth coverage of 1) the design of epidemiologic research studies and 2) the analysis of epidemiologic data.
+This course provides students in-depth coverage of 1) the design of epidemiological research studies and 2) the analysis of epidemiological data.
 This course will expand student’s analytical, writing, and oral communication skills using in-class group exercises, take-home computer exercises, and a course project.